Forbearance allows you to temporarily postpone payments and can be helpful especially if your financial distress is not likely to last long.

-In addition, FFEL and Direct Loan forbearances are mandatory in increments up to one year for periods that collectively do not exceed three years, if the amount of your monthly student loan payments collectively is equal to or greater than twenty percent of your total monthly income.
-Since interest accrues during a forbearance, you should consider whether or not you will be able to afford increased payments once you resume repayment.
-You are required to submit documentation of income and other relevant information.
+Difficulty Affording Payment: Most relevant for low-income borrowers are mandatory administrative forbearances for up to five years in cases where the borrower will not be able to repay the loan within the maximum repayment term.
+Similarly, forbearances are mandatory in increments up to one year for periods that collectively do not exceed three years, if the amount of your monthly student loan payments collectively is equal to or greater than 20% twenty percent of your total monthly income.
+Borrowers may be required to submit documentation of income and other relevant information.

 Since interest is charged on all loans during periods of forbearance, this can be an expensive option.
 If your income is insufficient to make payments, look into an income-driven repayment plan first to see if IDR payments are affordable for you.

 Teachers: Forbearances are also mandatory upon request for teachers who are performing teaching service that would qualify them for teacher loan forgiveness, if the forgiveness amount is expected to satisfy the teacher’s anticipated outstanding loan balance at the time of forgiveness.

 Disasters: The Department may also issue special forbearance guidance in disaster situations, including hurricanes and other natural disasters.